Should you wear hearing aids all the time?

-This spring, when I fell ill with COVID-19, I didn’t leave my apartment for six weeks.
+This spring, when I fell ill with the coronavirus, I didn’t leave my apartment for six weeks.
 Neighbors and friends brought me medicine and food and I mostly kept in touch by texting.
 I spoke to my doctors by phone or video.
 I didn’t put on my hearing aids while alone or for these calls.
 I used headphones and turned up the volume.
 After all, with headphones you can just turn up the volume.

 We’ve all heard the jokes about attending video meetings without your pants (or underwear??) and skipping a shower or two.
 Even if you weren’t sick, how many of us have left our hearing aids in the case?

 But, as I soon learned, it’s important to wear hearing aids through your waking hours—even when you’re at home for days during a pandemic.
 To keep your hearing and brain sharp, the only time you should be removing your hearing aids is for sleeping and activities like showering or swimming, since most hearing aids are not waterproof.

 Uncorrected hearing loss subjects your brain to 'auditory deprivation'

 Most people with hearing loss don’t hear sounds of certain frequencies, usually high ones.
 If you don’t hear those sounds—because your hearing loss isn’t corrected—your brain adapts.